William Cosyn

-William Cosyn was priest, a JP for Somerset from 1506–1516, and Dean of Wells Cathedral from 1498–1525.
+William Cosyn was priest, a JP for Somerset from 1506 to 1516, and Dean of Wells Cathedral from 1498 to 1525.

 Biography

 William Cosyn was born between 1470 and 1475 in London to Robert Cosyn and his wife Elizabeth (née King).
 Robert Cosyn was a man of some standing in London.
 King Edward IV granted Robert the office of Controller of the Scrutiny of good passing through the port of London in 1461, a potentially lucrative position.
 By 1465, Robert was enough of a gentleman that he styled himself "Esquire", and also served as clerk of the King's Wardrobe.
 William's mother Elizabeth was the sister of Oliver King, eventual Secretary to Edward IV and Henry VII, and Bishop of Exeter.
 William had three surviving siblings, Lewis, Robert, and Elizabeth.
 Lewis attempted to follow his father in the service of the king, with some success, while his brother Robert (b. c.
 1474) became a landowner in Somerset.
 William's sister Elizabeth married Sir John Philpot (d.
 1502) in 1488, with a dowry of 400 marks and land in Middlesex from her uncle, Oliver King.
 Elizabeth had two sons with Philpot, named Piers and William, and managed several land holdings after her husband's death in 1502.

 While most of William Cosyn's family left little trace of their lives in the historical record, William made a much clearer imprint.
 Cosyn was a chorister in the Choir of King's College, Cambridge.
 He then attended Eton College from 1483 to 1487, and proceeded on as an elected fellow at King's College, Cambridge in 1487.
 Cosyn likely did not complete a M.A. degree at Cambridge, as he only held the lesser title of licentiate in civil law in 1498.
 He received his first prebend or living in the church in 1488 when he was granted the Prebend of Bedford Minor in the Diocese of Lincoln.
 Though Cosyn received and retired from several prebends, vicarages, and offices over the next thirty-seven years, he kept his position at Bedford Minor until his death in 1525.
 Until 1492, Cosyn's career remained stagnant, partly because he left Cambridge in 1490 to study civil or canon law on the continent.